grafana/loki/docs/sources/send-data/alloy/examples/alloy-kafka-logs.md

 {{< docs/ignore >}}

 ### Back to Docs
-Head back to wear you started from to continue with the Loki documentation: [Loki documentation](https://grafana.com/docs/loki/latest/send-data/alloy)
+Head back to where you started from to continue with the Loki documentation: [Loki documentation](https://grafana.com/docs/loki/latest/send-data/alloy)

 {{< /docs/ignore >}}